pynezz/Reddit-Code-Group/Round one/README.md

  - <input type="checkbox" checked /> Input field to enter a word
  - <input type="checkbox" checked /> Skeleton to place the result
  - <input type="checkbox" unchecked /> Checkboxes for different options
- - <input type="checkbox" unchecked /> Submit button (may be replaced with only using Return/Enter)
+ - <input type="checkbox" checked /> Submit button (may be replaced with only using Return/Enter)

 ### Logic (JS)
  - <input type="checkbox" checked /> Fetch all data from the API corresponding to the word